ourcaldo/indexnowjs/project.md

 ## Recent Changes

-### 2025-10-16 - Completed Billing Page Redesign (COMPLETED)
+### 2025-10-16 - Completed Billing Page Redesign with Figma Layout (COMPLETED)
-**UI/UX Enhancement**: Implemented the final piece of the Figma settings redesign by updating the Plans & Billing page with a cleaner, more modern layout featuring a prominent current plan card with usage metrics.
+**UI/UX Enhancement**: Fully implemented the Figma settings redesign for the Plans & Billing page, replacing the old comprehensive BillingHistory component with a cleaner, simpler invoice list matching the Figma design exactly.

 #### ✅ What Was Implemented